awkena/panGenomeBreedr/docs/articles/panGenomeBreedr_Workflows.md

 [`parse_marker_ns()`](https://awkena.github.io/panGenomeBreedr/reference/parse_marker_ns.md)
 function to generate a map file (Table 14) for the markers.
-The generated map file is then passed to the function to generate a map file (Table 14) for the markers.
 The generated map file is then passed to the [`proc_kasp()`](https://awkena.github.io/panGenomeBreedr/reference/proc_kasp.md) function to order the SNP markers according to their chromosome numbers and positions.